Our Team

 Amy has been teaching at Helen Baller Elementary in the Camas for 13 years, collaborating with staff, families, and community to develop individualized plans that focus on each student’s unique skills, abilities, and interests to help them find their place among their peers in the school community.
 She also collaborates with state agencies and organizations to educate and advocate for educational equity.
 Amy was recognized as WA State’s 2020 Teacher of the Year.

-Jaimie Coonts
+Jamie Coonts

-Arc Program Director
+Arc Executive Director

 Brenda Cunningham